Bad news: you’re in the meeting room.

 What Does Optimism Look Like?

-The cherry on the cake: people have even tendency to be optimistic for hard tasks, and pessimistic for easy task.
+We have tendency to be very optimistic when estimating tasks.
+In fact, some studies show that technical persons, including developers, fall into the optimistic bias trap even more than anybody else.
+The cherry on the cake: we have even tendency to be optimistic for hard tasks and pessimistic for easy task.
 This is known as the hard-easy bias.

-Optimistic bias will kick in as well more easily if the task is abstract and far in the future.
-It makes sense: we have all difficulties to project ourselves too far in the future.
+Optimistic biases will also reveal themselves more easily if the task is abstract and far in the future.
+After all, we all have difficulties to project ourselves too far in the future.
 Even when we try, we’re often wrong.

-This bias can be detrimental for estimations and for understanding the requirements of a task.
-The optimistic bias can whisper to you that you understood everything, even if you didn’t spend enough time to really assess all the nuances of the task.
+This bias can be detrimental for our estimations as well as for understanding the requirements of a task.
+The malicious bias can whisper to our ears that we understand everything, even if we didn’t look at the details involved in the realization of that task.

 Debiasing the Optimistic Bias

-To find out if an estimate is too optimistic, or to be sure you really understood everything, you can ask directed questions to your colleagues:
+To find out if an estimate is too optimistic or to be sure we really understand everything, we can ask directed questions to our colleagues:

 - Do you see anything which might cause problem?

-- Can you think about dependent features which are coupled to the one we modify?
+- Do you think about dependent features which are coupled to the one we modify?

 - Can we look at the codebase before giving our estimation?

 These questions try to put the optimistic affirmations on their heads.
-It will force people to reverse their way of thinking, and think about the difficult parts instead of the easy ones.
+It will force people to reverse their way of thinking, to allow everybody to think about the difficult parts of the problem instead of the easy ones.